vim-scripts/Python-mode-klen/README.rst

 ##########################

-Python-mode is a vim plugin that allows you to use the pylint_, rope_, pydoc_ library in vim to provide features like python code looking for bugs, refactoring and some other usefull things.
+Python-mode is a vim plugin that allows you to use the pylint_, rope_, pydoc_ library in vim to provide features like python code looking for bugs, refactoring and some other useful things.

 This plugin allow you create python code in vim very easily.
 There is no need to install the pylint_ or rope_ library on your system.